marklogic/marklogic-spark-connector/docs/reading-data/documents.md

 You can also adjust the level of parallelism by controlling how many threads Spark uses for executing partition reads.
 Please see your Spark distribution's documentation for further information.

+### Direct connections to hosts

+If your Spark program is able to connect to each host in your MarkLogic cluster, you can set the `spark.marklogic.client.connectionType` option to `direct`.
+Each partition reader will then connect to the host on which the reader's assigned forest resides.
+This will typically improve performance by reducing the network traffic, as the host that receives a request will not need to involve any other host in the processing of that request.